 There are special rules for registering a civil partnership if either you or your partner is subject to immigration control.

-You will be subject to immigration control unless you are:
+You're subject to immigration control unless you:

-Everyone who wants to register a civil partnership in a Register Office must provide proof of their nationality.
-For more information, go to the GOV.UK website at www.gov.uk.
+Everyone who wants to register a civil partnership in a register office must provide proof of their nationality.
+You can read more about forming a civil partnership if you or your partner is a foreign national on the UK government website.
 If the registrar believes that someone is entering into a civil partnership for immigration purposes, they must report this to UK Visas and Immigration.

-If you are in one of this kind of relationship, you can get automatic recognition in the UK as civil partners and will not need to register in the UK as well.
+Some couples may already have formed a civil union abroad.
+If you're in this kind of relationship, you can get automatic recognition in the UK as civil partners and won't need to register in the UK as well.